thepapisogram/groupify/README.md

 #### Contributions are welcome!
 If you have suggestions for improvements or want to report a bug, please create an issue or submit a pull request.

 ### License
-#### This project is licensed under the MIT License.
+#### This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for more details

 ### Acknowledgements
 #### Inspired by the need for efficient group management in various settings